 Dangerous Drugs: Yaz, Yasmin Linked to Stroke and Clots

 Bayer HealthCare makes Yaz and Yasmin, America’s top-selling oral contraceptives.
-In the past, major advertising campaigns promoted Yaz and Yasmin to young women as also treating acne as well as the symptoms of premenstrual dysphoric disorder (PMMD), which can include severe depression.
+In the past, major advertising campaigns promoted Yaz and Yasmin to young women as also treating acne as well as the symptoms of the premenstrual dysphoric disorder (PMMD), which can include severe depression.
 Recently, however, researchers and health advocates have voiced concerns that Yaz and Yasmin put women at higher risk of strokes and blood clots in the legs and lungs than other oral contraceptives.
-The F.D.A. sent a warning letter to Bayer, noting that its drugs were not approved for treatment of premenstrual syndrome, and forced it to stop making the claims that had sent its sales through the roof.
+The F.D.A. sent a warning letter to Bayer, noting that its drugs were not approved for the treatment of premenstrual syndrome, and forced it to stop making the claims that had sent its sales through the roof.
 In late 2009, the F.D.A. warned Bayer again about deviations from quality control standards at the plant where Yaz is made.
-If you or a loved one have taken Yaz or Yasmin and have experienced blood clots or stroke, contact G. Martin Meyers to protect your legal rights.
+If you or a loved one have taken Yaz or Yasmin and has experienced blood clots or stroke, contact The Law Offices of G. Martin Meyers, P.C. to protect your legal rights.